DaoAI-Robotics-Inc/daoai_vision_user_manual/docs/hardware/camera/DS.rst

 Connect the virtual camera via DaoAI Vision Studio
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The operator can load dcf files that were generated in the past as the camera output.
+The operator can load dcf/daf files that were generated in the past as the camera output.
 To do so, the operator should check the Virtual Camera box, and choose the option to load the dcf files.
 The operator can either load the entire dcf folders or just load a single dcf file.
 Then press the “Connect” button to connect the camera node with the other node.

 .. image:: camera-image/Picture24.png
    :width: 100%